-Most of the trending materials are fibers derived from agricultural-waste with economic significance and cultural impact throughout the world [39].
+Most of the trending materials are fibers derived from agriculturalwaste with economic significance and cultural impact throughout the world [39].
 These fibers have great potential as composite materials in brake pad production because of their low cost, availability, high strength, eco-friendly in nature, and sustainability [40, 41].
 Fibers obtained from agro-waste have properties with potential for industrial application especially in brake pad production.
 This have led to a great deal of researches on how to channel them to useful materials while taking human health and environmental safety into consideration.
-The use of organic waste and residual materials which are best classifies as agricultural materials or biomass in polymer composites represents an eco-friendly and significantly high-value substitutes [42].
-According to Jawaid [40], these agricultural wastes are found in many plants such as palm tree, bamboo, corn stalks, sugarcane bagasse, coir (coconut shell), cashew nutshell, pineapple, banana, rice husk, rice straw and plants (stem, leaf, seed, fruit, stem, grass, reed).
-It is believed that minutes quantities up till 10 percent of the potentials of these natural fibers are being used and harnessed as alternative raw materials for industrial uses while most common applications are in biomedical, bio-composites, automotive parts, and others [43].
-The most widely tested and importantly used fiber waste produced by agricultural activities are cellulose fibers (CF) with the potentials to enhance materials availability, lightness in weigh, renewability, degradable, low abrasive properties, and low cost [40, 41, 43].
-Cellulose fibers (CF) occurs in with other materials such as hemicelluloses, pectin and lignin [21].
+The use of organic waste and residual materials which are best classifies agricultural materials as or biomass in polymer composites represents an eco-friendly and significantly high-value substitutes [42].
+According to Jawaid [40], these agricultural wastes are found in many plants such as palm tree. bamboo. corn stalks. sugarcane bagasse, coir (coconut shell), cashew nutshell, pineapple, banana, rice husk, rice straw and plants (stem, leaf, seed, fruit, stem, grass, reed) .It is believed that minutes quantities up till 10 percent of the potentials of these natural fibers are being used and harnessed as alternative raw materials for industrial uses while most common applications are in bio-composites, bio-medical. automotive parts, and others [43].
+The most widely tested and importantly used fiber waste produced by agricultural activities are cellulose fibers (CF) with the potentials to enhance materials availability, lightness in weigh, renewability. degradable, low abrasive properties, and low cost [40, 41, 43].
+Cellulose fibers (CF) occurs in with other materials such hemicelluloses, pectin and as lignin [21].
 Agro-waste is the most abundant form of natural fiber and has been used in many areas of modern industry believed to vary in relation to conditions of growth and harvesting [44].

-The need to understand the properties of the fibers for composites necessitated researchers to investigate the chemical compositions, mechanical properties, structure, physical properties and dimension of cells.
+The need to understand the properties of for the fibers composites necessitated researchers investigate to the chemical compositions, mechanical properties, structure, physical properties and dimension of cells.
 These properties are believed to vary widely among different species and among same plant [45].